Catching art prints up to the art; finding a way to create grey tones

 In the early 1800s photography was developing as a concept, and many people were experimenting with light sensitive chemicals.
 The French inventor Nicéphore Niépce developed a process to capture camera obscura images by applying a bitumen film to a metal plate.
 The bitumen hardened when exposed to light, allowing the unexposed areas to be washed away, and when acid was poured into this mould, it “photoengraved” the metal plate in the dark areas, which could then hold ink for printing.

-Whilst photography itself would offer a way to reproduce images as prints, photographic paper is expensive, unwieldy at large sizes, and offers few economies of scale compared to the ideal of full colour art prints on paper.
+While photography itself would offer a way to reproduce images as prints, photographic paper is expensive, unwieldy, and offers few economies of scale compared to the ideal of full colour art prints on paper.
 Niépce’s breakthrough helped full colour printing as well though; printers quickly realised that taking photographs with coloured filters enabled excellent colour separation.
 This enabled the creation of cyan, magenta, yellow, and black photoengraved printing plates to enable full colour CMYK printing.

 Other innovations in the 1800s included halftone prints; the use of tiny dots to create shades of grey, developed in various forms around the same time, but with a lot of credit given to British scientist and inventor William Henry Fox Talbot.
 He would also lay the foundations of photogravure printing; a more complex evolution of photoengraving which produced phenomenal results.
 The process was refined to an art print standard in 1878 by Czech painter and photographer Karel Klíč, who gradually shared his method with printers enabling widespread adoption.

-Colour printing methods would continue to adapt, changing dramatically with the introduction of computers and digital imaging and printing, what was once accomplished by a large team of highly skilled craftsmen working for months on an art print, can now be completed by a capable computer user in the time it takes a scanner to run.
+Colour printing methods would continue to adapt, changing dramatically with the introduction of computers and digital imaging and printing, all the way up to the complex lenticular prints we produce at our Kent workshop just outside London.
+What was once accomplished by a large team of highly skilled craftsmen working for months on an art print, can now be completed by a capable computer user in the time it takes a scanner to run.